jgmalcolm/jgmalcolm.github.io/_posts/2016-01-24-systematic-reviews.md

 ---
-title: "HOWTO: Write a systematic review and meta-analysis"
+title: "How to write a systematic review and meta-analysis"
 description: "How to get organized, define your scope, and not get bogged down."
 tags: [medicine,research]
 layout: post